Against probability: A quantum state is more than a list of probability distributions: Why robustness is necessary

 We begin with an example where the use of probability representations appears natural: generating random bits $R_1, \ldots, R_\ell$ from a quantum process.
 For concreteness, imagine a protocol that produces each bit $R_i$ as follows: prepare $n$ unstable atoms and count the number of decays within a fixed time interval (e.g., one second).
 Set $R_i=0$ if this number is even and $R_i=1$ otherwise.

-An $\ell$-bit string $R = R_1 \cdots R_\ell$ is said to be \emph{random} if it cannot be predicted with probability greater than $2^{-\ell}$, even by an all-powerful agent with access to any side information $E$ available prior to the process, such as the internal state of the source supplying the atoms.
-Formally, this means that the joint state $\rho = \rho_{RE}$ of $R$ and $E$ belongs to the set
+An $\ell$-bit string $R = R_1 \cdots R_\ell$ is said to be \emph{perfectly random} if it cannot be predicted with probability greater than~$2^{-\ell}$, even by an all-powerful agent with access to any side information $E$ available prior to the process, such as the internal state of the source supplying the atoms.
+Formally, this means that the joint state $\smash{\rho^{(n)} = \rho^{(n)}_{RE}}$ of~$R$ and~$E$, when each $R_i$ was generated using $n$ atoms, satisfies

 where $\bar \Pi^{(\ell)}_R$ is the uniform state on bit strings of length $\ell$, and $\mathcal{D}(E)$ is the set of density operators on $E$.